kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	B. Frozen shoulder
 	C. Acromioclavicular joint dislocation
 	D. Supraspinatus tendonitis
-	E. Biceps tendon rupture - F
+	E. Biceps tendon rupture

 #### Answer: B. Frozen shoulder - *FALSE* = D. Supraspinatus tendonitis - TRUE
-- Supraspinatus tendonitis is usually caused by vigorous exercise in people aged over 40 years.
-They present with a ‘painful arc’ of shoulder movement when the arm passes through 60–120 degrees of abduction.
-In contrast, supraspinatus rupture makes active abduction impossible, although there is a full range of passive movement.
-Frozen shoulder occurs as a result of degenerative changes of the rotator cuff.
-Pain due to this causes the patient to hold the shoulder still and adhesions form, which limit movement even more until only scapular movement remains.
-Rupture of the long head of biceps usually occurs in a previously diseased tendon and causes pain, tenderness and bunching-up of the muscle in the lower arm.
+- **NOTE** *Supraspinatus tendonitis* is usually caused by vigorous exercise in people aged over 40 years
+	- Present with a ‘painful arc’ of shoulder movement when arm passes through 60–120 degrees of abduction
+- In contrast, supraspinatus rupture makes active abduction impossible
+	- although there is a full range of passive movement
+- Frozen shoulder occurs as a result of degenerative changes of the rotator cuff
+	- Pain due to this causes the patient to hold the shoulder still and adhesions form
+	- Limiting movement even more until only scapular movement remains
+- Rupture of the long head of biceps usually occurs in a previously diseased tendon
+	- Causing pain, tenderness and bunching-up of muscle in the lower arm

 ### Q105
 Infantile _hypertrophic pyloric stenosis_:

 	A. Is more common in females
 	B. Is more common in second-born and subsequent children
-	C. Usually presents at approximately 3 months old - F
+	C. Usually presents at approximately 3 months old
-	D. Causes a metabolic acidosis - F
+	D. Causes a metabolic acidosis
 	E. Occurs in 1 in 31,000 live births
 #### Answer: B. Is more common in second-born and subsequent children - *FALSE* = E. Occurs in 1 in 31,000 live births - TRUE
 - Infantile hypertrophic pyloric stenosis is present in 1 in 31,000 live births